 We focus on the top two NPS types – Government sector subscribers and All citizens, including corporate sector

 After retirement (as per service rules) or attaining the age of 60 years you can do the following:

-- Continue to contribute to your NPS up to the age of 70 years [Not applicable for Govt.
-Employees]
+- Continue to contribute to your NPS up to the age of 70 years (Circular by PFRDA on July 27, 2016)

 - Withdraw the lumpsum amount in 10 annual installments till the age of 70 years.
 This option can help you save on taxes!
 [Clarification by PFRDA on October 29, 2015]

 - Defer the purchase of compulsory annuity plan (using minimum 40% corpus) up to 3 years.
 You will need to inform the concerned authorities at least 15 days in advance for taking this option.
 If subscriber’s death occurs during this deferred period, then the spouse must buy the annuity.

 - Defer the withdrawal of lump sum amount up to 70 years of age.
 In this case you have to bear the cost of maintenance of account and other regular charges as applicable.